 "The bill doesn't go as far as Colorado or Washington, but it allows real doctors with real distributors control to use marijuana in a real way medical way," said Griffith at a hearing.

 "Everyone has a different opinion about what is appropriate," said Congressman Bob Goodlatte, who said he believes marijuana is a dangerous drug.

 "So I do not think a solution on this would be to legalize marijuana.
 And with regards to medical marijuana there are no studies out there that support any finding that medical marijuana helps with any illness of any kind that is not already helped by medicine," said Goodlatte.

-The view about medical marijuana could change, especially after new information coming out of a Capitol Hill hearing with the the Food and Drug Administration.
+The view about medical marijuana could change, especially after new information coming out of a Capitol Hill hearing with the Food and Drug Administration.

-"Marijuana contains compounds to provide important new treatments for important diseases and rigorous studies are need to look at their potential and where appropriate deliver new drugs for use by Americans," said Dr. Doug Throckmorton, the deputy director of regulatory program for the FDA, at the hearing.
+"Marijuana contains compounds to provide important new treatments for important diseases and rigorous studies are need to look at their potential and where appropriate deliver new drugs for use by Americans," said Dr. Doug Throckmorton, the deputy director of the regulatory program for the FDA, at the hearing.

 The Federal Drug Administration is performing an analysis on medical marijuana so it can make a recommendation to the DEA.